ibm-cloud-docs/EventStreams/mirroring.md

 In a data protection plan such as mirroring, recovery point objective (RPO) and recovery time objective (RTO) are key parameters.
 You must understand the decisions that are associated with these objectives.

 You can monitor the recovery point objective by using the mirroring latency metric that is provided in the **Mirroring dashboard**.
-This metric shows the lag between both clusters and lets you to estimate the amount of data loss if a disaster occurs.
-You are responsible for monitoring that value and ensuring it fits in your RPO.
+This metric shows the lag between both clusters, so you can estimate the amount of data loss if a disaster occurs.
+You are responsible for monitoring that value and ensuring that it fits in your RPO.

 The recovery time objective is fully controlled by users and is made of the following timing windows:

-- the time that it takes the user to decide to fail over
+- The time that it takes the user to decide to fail over.
-- the time that it takes the user to fail over their applications
+- The time that it takes the user to fail over their applications.

 ### Testing
 {: #mirroring_testing}